-While the end result depends on the cannabinoid in question and the area of the brain it interacts with, most occur in the limbic system (the area responsible for memory, cognition etc).
+While the end result depends on the cannabinoid in question and the area of the brain it interacts with, most occur in the limbic system, the area responsible for our behavioural and emotional responses, including memory.

-The receptors and the substances that bond with them are together known as the endocannabinoid system, which is thought to be responsible for maintaining homeostasis and general wellbeing throughout the body through moderating the other crucial systems such as the immune system.
+The receptors and the substances that bond with them are together known as the endocannabinoid system, which is responsible for maintaining homeostasis and general wellbeing throughout the body through moderation.

 While CBD is by far the most common, with THC following close behind, the other cannabinoids are thought to vary in presence quite drastically depending on how the hemp or cannabis plant is grown.